MilesCranmer/voxcharta/README.md

 # voxcharta
-Currently this plugin adds the correct search url for the arxiv abstract you are viewing.
+Currently this plugin adds the correct voxcharta search url for the arxiv abstract you are viewing.

 #Installation
 Install by first downloading the 'chrome' folder.